T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Methodology

 \subsection{Problem Setup}

-We assume a white-box setting where the attacker has full access to NIC model \( f(\cdot;\theta) \).
+We assume a white-box setting where the attacker has full access to NIC model \( f(\cdot;\theta) \)~\cite{balle2018hyperprior}.
 Let \( \mathbf{x} \in [0,1]^{I \times J \times C} \) denote the input image and \( \hat{\mathbf{x}} = f(\mathbf{x};\theta) \) the reconstructed output.
 The objective is to find an adversarial image \( \mathbf{x}_{\mathrm{adv}} \) such that

 where \( \mathcal{L} \) denotes a distortion loss, which can be the negative PSNR, and \( \delta \) controls the perturbation magnitude.
-Classic spatial-domain methods, e.g., FGSM~\cite{goodfellow2015explaining}, PGD~\cite{madry2018towards}, and CW~\cite{carlini2017towards}, optimize additive noise \( \mathbf{n} \) in the spatial domain
+We deliberately do not include bitrate (BPP) in the objective: all rate values reported later are measured after optimization and serve only as descriptive diagnostics.
+In this setting T-MLA is optimized per codec, not as a single universal perturbation shared across architectures, which aligns with our goal of white-box robustness assessment for specific NIC models.
+Classic spatial-domain methods, e.g., Fast Gradient Sign Method (FGSM)~\cite{goodfellow2015explaining}, PGD~\cite{madry2018towards}, and Carlini \& Wagner~\cite{carlini2017cw}, optimize additive noise \( \mathbf{n} \) in the spatial domain

 Here, the perturbation \( \mathbf{n} \) is computed via iterative optimization to maximize the loss \( \mathcal{L} \) as specified in~\eqref{eq:adv_objective}.
 However, these spatial-domain additive perturbations are agnostic to the inherent frequency structure of natural images and often lead to visually noticeable artifacts.
 They do not exploit the multiscale or directional characteristics of image content, which limits their stealth and adaptability, particularly in systems like NIC, which are sensitive to changes in local image statistics.